bentoml/BentoML/docs/source/bentocloud/how-tos/configure-deployments.rst

                 scaling_max=3
             )

-For metric-based scaling use cases, see :doc:`/bentocloud/how-tos/autoscaling`.
+For more information, see :doc:`/bentocloud/how-tos/autoscaling`.

 Instance types
 ^^^^^^^^^^^^^^